Taste-Elixir/guides/guides/create_an_app/2-channels.md

 # 2. Channels

 Now that we have everything up and running we can start adding functionalities.
 The first thing we will focus on is the ability to communicate in Phoenix.
 This will be done via a Channel which uses websockets.
-Websockets create connections similar to a phone call, it means that they are always open or available.
+Websockets create connections similar to a phone call, which means that they are always open or available.
 The other means of communication that are usually used on the web are more similar to sending snail mail-- a message is sent,  received and then a reply shows up.
 An example of this would be HTTP.

 **Coach:** Explain briefly these two ways of communication on the web, via websockets and HTTP.
 Elaborate on a high level abstraction using real life examples.